JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 In most build configuration settings, you can use a reference to a build parameter instead of using the actual value.
 Before starting a build, TeamCity resolves all references with the available parameters.
 If there are references that cannot be resolved, they are left as is; a respective warning appears in the build log.

-To reference a build parameter, use its name enclosed in percentage signs: for example, `%teamcity.build.number%`.
+To reference a build parameter, use its name enclosed in percentage signs: for example, `%\teamcity.build.number%`.

 TeamCity considers a reference to a property any text that is enclosed in percentage symbols.
 If the property cannot be found in the build configuration, the reference becomes an _implicit agent requirement_ and such build configuration can only be run on an agent with this property defined.
 The agent-defined value will be used in the build.
 If you want to prevent TeamCity from treating the text in the percentage signs as a reference to a property, use two percentage signs.
 Every occurrence of `%%` in the values where property references are supported will be replaced with `%` before passing the value to the build.
 For example, if you want to pass `%Y%m%d%H%M%S` into the build, change it to `%%Y%%m%%d%%H%%M%%S`.